 Support & Sleeping Positions

 The Casper has good, but not great support.
-As with pressure relief, the limitations on support performance are resulting from the lower profile of the mattress and limited 3.0” comfort layer.
+As with pressure relief, the limitations on support performance result from the lower profile of the mattress and the limited 3.0” comfort layer.

 During our tests, I felt well-supported in all sleeping positions.
 However, it is the building pressure relief that impacts support negatively.